icopy-site/awesome/docs/awesome/awesome-css.md

 * [eFrolic](https://efraa.github.io/eFrolic/) - CSS framework which without using JavaScript is interactive and animated.
 * [Foundation](http://foundation.zurb.com/) - advanced responsive front-end framework.
 * [Gralig](http://gralig.com/) - A modest, grayish CSS library.
+* [Halfmoon](https://www.gethalfmoon.com/) - A responsive front-end framework with a built-in dark mode.
 * [Hasser CSS](https://github.com/HeavenMercy/HasserCSS) - A lightweight (12k, not minified) but useful CSS framework with flexible Grid, Hero and more.
 * [inuit.css](http://inuitcss.com/) - Powerful, scalable, Sass-based, BEM, OOCSS framework.
 * [material-components-web](https://github.com/material-components/material-components-web) - Modular and customizable Material Design UI components for the web.
 * [Materialize](http://materializecss.com/) - A modern responsive front-end framework based on Material Design.
 * [Milligram](http://milligram.io) - A minimalist CSS framework.
+* [Numl](https://numl.design) - An HTML-based language and design system that lets you create responsive and accessible high-quality web interfaces with any look.
 * [Pure.css](http://purecss.io/) - A set of small, responsive CSS modules that you can use in every web project.
 * [Semantic UI](http://semantic-ui.com/) - Powerful framework that uses human-friendly HTML.
 * [Shorthand Framework](https://github.com/shorthandcss/shorthand) - Feature rich CSS framework for the new decade.